-- Modify Configuration Parameter Values, below - Customize Logging, on page 75
+- Modify Configuration Parameter Values, on the next page - Customize Logging, on page 75

 Modify Configuration Parameter Values

 You modify Quest Archive Manager Connector configuration parameters by directly editing the parameters in the configuration file.
 When you set configuration parameter values, you must use UTF-8.